Skip to content

 Connection diagram for a 3-color fiber photometry setup.

 A general connection scheme for a 3-color fiber photometry setup is shown in the above diagram.
 RZ10x deluxe models have six LED light driver outputs and four sensor inputs organized into two banks.
-RZ10 base models have a single bank of three LED outputs and two sensor inputs.
+The iX6 is essentially a single bank of an RZ10x with the power meter added in row.
+The connection scheme applies to a single row of the RZ10x or iX6.

-The above RZ10x is configured with six Lux LEDs (405 nm, 465 nm, 560 nm), three Lux Photosensors, and one Lux Power Meter.
-For the 3-color setup, the Lux LEDs output light through a series of filters and dichroic mirrors ('fluorescent ports') that send excitation light to the subject and receive fluorescence back.
-The fluorescence signals are then sent to two Lux Photosensors on the RZ10x sensor inputs.
+The above RZ10x is configured with six Lux LEDs (405 nm, 465 nm, 560 nm), three Lux Photosensors, and one Lux Power Meter (typically installed in the Sen-D slot).
+For the 3-color setup, the Lux LEDs output light through a series of bandpass filters and dichroic mirrors ('fluorescent ports') called a Lux Optical Manifold (LxM6) that send excitation light to the subject and receive fluorescence back.
+The fluorescence signals are then sent to two Lux Photosensors (LxPS2 or LxPS1) on the RZ10x sensor inputs.

-The RZ10x can also be configured with M8 output connectors to drive external LEDs, or BNC inputs to receive external photosensor signals.
+The RZ10x or iX6 can also be configured with M8 output connectors to drive external LEDs, or BNC inputs to receive external photosensor signals.
 These can be interchanged by the user.

 Lux Pods